openharmony/docs/en/application-dev/reference/arkui-ts/ts-state-management.md

 static envProps(props: EnvPropsOptions[]): void

-Works in a way similar to the **EnvProp** API, with the difference that it allows for initialization of multiple attributes in batches.
+Works in a way similar to the [envProp](#envprop10) API, with the difference that it allows for initialization of multiple attributes in batches.
 You are advised to call this API during application startup to save system environment variables to AppStorage in batches.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full